The Senior Secondary curriculum at Corinda offers students a broad range of pathways to their future career.

 Senior academic programs

-A full range of authority subjects are offered in the Senior School including:
+A full range of general and applied subjects are offered in the Senior School including:

 |English||English, English as an Additional Language, Literature||Essential Mathematics|